CreadDiscans/ServiceDesigner/README.md

 ![ServiceDesigner](./asset/img/mainExample.gif)

 ## Introduction
-> For example, Let's think about the case when you developed an Android Application.
+> For example, let's think about the case when you developed an Android Application.
 > You had to run an emulator, wait until it get started, test how it works, fix some part of your code and _reload_ it.
-> Maybe you are tired of reloading it again and again.:dizzy:
+> Maybe you are tired of this routine, especially reloading it again and again.:dizzy:
 > However, with **_ServiceDesigner_**, you will be free with those inefficient work process.
 > Just give it a try!
 And let **_ServiceDesigner_** helps to make your work process more convenient.
 > Work with your UI _efficiently_, _speedily_ and _simply_ with **_ServiceDesigner_**.